Evacuation Procedures

 Evacuations at the University will generally fall into two categories:

-It is very important that regardless of the type or duration of an evacuation that everyone listens very carefully to official information and evacuation orders issued.
+It is very important that, regardless of the type or duration of an evacuation, everyone pays close attention to official information, such as CU Alerts, and any evacuation orders issued.

 BEFORE

-• Plan ahead.
-Know evacuation routes from your office and campus.
+- Plan ahead.
+Know evacuation routes from your residence hall, class or office and campus.

-• When you hear the fire alarm, do not assume it is a drill.
+- If you hear the fire alarm, never assume it is a drill.
 Assess the situation and your surroundings and follow instructions from emergency officials.

 DURING

-• If obstacles are blocking your primary evacuation route, find a safe alternate exit.
+- If there are obstacles blocking your primary evacuation route, find a safe alternative exit.

-• Students, faculty, staff and visitors with their own transportation should leave campus and return to their home or other safe destination as directed by emergency officials.
+- Students, faculty, staff and visitors with their own transportation should leave campus and return to their home or another safe destination as directed by emergency officials.

-• Students and employees who have no personal transportation will report to Strom Thurmond Institute, 230 Kappa Street, Clemson, SC 29634.
-Clemson University staff will brief these individuals and assign them to specific mass transit vehicles.
+- Students and employees who do not have personal transportation should report to the designated location provided via CU Alerts.
+University staff will brief these individuals and assign them to specific mass transit vehicles.

 AFTER

-• Follow all instructions from Public Safety officials and CU Alerts regarding return to campus.
+- Follow all instructions from emergency officials and CU Alerts regarding return to campus.